Diagrammatization and Abduction to Improve AI Interpretability With Domain-Aligned Explanations for Medical Diagnosis: Evaluations

 \subsubsection{Limitations and future work}

+We did not collect diagnostic decisions post-XAI due to the potential confounder of participants just copying the AI prediction due to overtrust, i.e., automation bias~\cite{dzindolet2003role}.
+Hence, it is unclear if participants may change their decisions similarly with murmur diagrams or saliency maps regardless of trust.
+We had limited our user trials to test AI predictions that were correct to avoid participants speculating messily on spurious AI explanations.
+Had the AI made incorrect predictions, perhaps the domain-relevant explanations may make the error more obvious and harm user trust on the AI~\cite{lim2011investigating}, compared to the less familiar explanations.
+Future work could study these confounders.

-\revb{We have compared diagrammatic explanation against saliency maps~\cite{dissanayake2020robust, ren2022deep} for a clinical use case.
-However, we did not conduct a controlled study to specifically evaluate various aspects of diagrammatization: abductive/non-abductive, domain-specific/domain-free, diagram/conceptual.
-Hence, future work could investigate these specific variables to determine which aspect is more essential for interpretable XAI.} \revb{Furthermore, the weaknesses of saliency maps~\cite{boggust2022shared} make them a clearly weak baseline, despite their popularity.
-Instead, it would be interesting to compare concept-based explanations~\cite{kim2018interpretability, koh2020concept, zhang2022towards} (e.g., explaining "crescendo-decrescendo murmur" for "AS") to diagrammatization (with murmur diagram).
-This would investigate the usefulness of producing a detailed diagram with domain constraints on data, rather than just providing associated terms.
-However, if each diagnosis is only associated with one concept, then this is merely explaining synonymously.} \revb{Finally, we had evaluated with clinical experts familiar with the domain conventions of reading murmur diagrams.
-Yet, the diagrammatic explanations could be useful to train lay users to interpret and trust the AI.
-Future work can investigate this to help with the adoption of AI-based remote auscultation for patients~\cite{lee2022fully}.}
+Our user study evaluated domain-aligned explanations against popular saliency maps~\cite{dissanayake2020robust, ren2022deep}.
+While we compared segment-based ($M_m$) vs. shape-based ($M$) models in our modeling study (Section \ref{sec:modeling-study}), we did not compare their explanations in the user study.
+Future work could more finely evaluate the interpretability gap of users making sense of murmur segments on their own.
+The weaknesses of saliency maps~\cite{boggust2022shared} make them a weak baseline, despite their popularity.
+Instead, concept-based explanations~\cite{kim2018interpretability, koh2020concept, zhang2022towards} (e.g., verbally explaining "crescendo-decrescendo murmur" for "AS") could be an interesting baseline.
+This would investigate the usefulness of diagrams with domain constraints on data, rather than just providing associated terms.
+Furthermore, we did not conduct a controlled study to specifically evaluate various aspects of domain-aligned XAI: abductive/deductive, domain-specific/domain-free, annotative/schematic.
+Hence, future work could investigate these specific variables to determine which aspect is more essential for interpretable XAI.
+Finally, we had evaluated with clinical experts with domain knowledge to read murmur diagrams.
+Yet, the domain-aligned explanations could be useful to train lay users to interpret and trust the AI.
+Future work can investigate this to help with the adoption of AI-based remote auscultation for patients~\cite{lee2022fully}.